-- The total amount per day did not exceed established limits. - Transactions with blocked MCC codes were declined. - Users who gave final approval for each transaction are authorized to approve transactions.
+- The number of transactions per day did not exceed established limits. - The total amount per transaction did not exceed established limits. - The total amount per day did not exceed established limits. - Transactions with blocked MCC codes were declined. - Users who gave final approval for each transaction are authorized to approve transactions.

-A Banner report of payments made to U.S. Bank, during the period 9/1/14 through 8/31/15, was generated and a sample of four (4) months was judgmentally selected, one (1) month from each quarter, for detail testing.
+A Banner report of payments made to U.S. Bank, during the period 1/1/19 through 11/20/19, was generated and a sample of four (4) months was judgmentally selected, one (1) month from each quarter, for detail testing.
 Monthly U.S. Bank statements corresponding to these payments were obtained and detail testing was performed to ensure the following: